vasyl1312/first_pet/README.md

 15. Add style for all products and in home page link to my social media
 16. Add an alert when we have a problem on the client side
 17. Add btn to open product and style to this; price for the product
-18. When URL is incorrect and work with the input price, the name has been shorter than 45 letters
+18. When URL is incorrect and works with the input price, the name has been shorter than 45 letters
 19. Add max-width to the image on all pages; edit products
 20. Add to favourite; output id products in the favourite
 21. Show and attribute products in the favourite